SriKrishna@gmail.com

 SriKrishna@gmail.com is a 2021 Indian Kannada romantic film written and directed by Nagashekar.
 The film was produced by Sandesh.N and co-produced by Brunda Jayaram under the banner Sandesh Productions.
-It features Krishna and Bhavana in the lead roles.
-The supporting cast includes H.G.Dattatreya, Sadhu Kokila and Achuyuth Kumar.
+It features Darling Krishna and Bhavana in the lead roles.
+The supporting cast includes H. G. Dattatreya, Sadhu Kokila and Achyuth Kumar.
 The score and soundtrack for the film is by Arjun Janya and the cinematography is by Satya Hegde.
-The film received mixed to negative reviews from critic reviews.
+The film received mixed to negative reviews from critics.